Therapy Online or in-person

 Mindfulness CBT

 The first session provides an opportunity for us to explore the issues troubling you and give you a chance to get to know me and ask questions.
-There is no obligation to commit to, and you are welcome to take time to think about whether therapy is right for you at this time.
+There is no obligation to commit and you are welcome to take time to think about whether therapy is right for you at this time.

 It is difficult to assess how many sessions will be needed as this will very much depend upon the circumstances and nature of your difficulties.
 After the first session, I can give you an idea of what I think is the best place to begin.